 - You used a template online

 Using the same lawyer puts the lawyer in what is called “conflict of interest.”
-It is important that the lawyer gives proper legal advice to their client.
-It is also the lawyer’s responsibility to keep notes of what advice they gave.
+Also, it is important that the lawyer gives proper legal advice to their client.
+Further, it is also the lawyer’s responsibility to keep notes of what advice they gave.
 A good practice is for the family lawyer to create a checklist.

 - Where the lawyer thinks there may be a conflict of interest